gC4d/mob-stock-app/README.md

-# Mobile Storage
+# MobStock
 Status: in devolopment 🚀

 ## About the project

-This project is a mobile storage management system, developed using the flutter cross-platform development kit, along with its own API developed using the nodeJS express framework for communicating with the postgresSQl database.
+This project is a mobile stock management system, developed using the flutter cross-platform development kit, along with its own API developed using the nodeJS express framework for communicating with the postgresSQl database.

 ## App technologies
 <ul>